Predictive Coding In a Regulatory Investigation

 - The total amount of data consisting of over 10 million documents required a significant upfront processing and analysis effort.

-- The Data resided in multiple client databases – Clutch had to map, identify, and centralize the data prior to reducing and prioritising.
+- The Data resided in multiple client databases – Morae had to map, identify, and centralize the data prior to reducing and prioritizing.

 - The data consisted of different media types (email, structured data, chats).
 The various activities needed to be reconstructed and joined into a chronology irrespective of type.

 We determined that the best way to efficiently identify relevant information while reducing costs was to develop a defensible predictive model (leverage technology assisted review – TAR) to identify key documents for investigative and production purposes with minimal linear review.